AI Models

 A brand can have high visibility (AI engines mention it frequently) but zero citations (they never link to its pages).
 This is common - and it's the gap Sitefire closes.

 Who owns the citations for this cluster?
-The agent classifies every cited URL:
+The agent classifies every cited URL with C0, the source class:

 | :--- | :--- |